puppetlabs/facter/CONTRIBUTING.md

   * This is usually the master branch.
   * Only target release branches if you are certain your fix must be on that branch.
-  * To quickly create a topic branch based on master; `git branch fix/master/my_contribution master` then checkout the new branch with `git checkout fix/master/my_contribution`.
+  * To quickly create a topic branch based on master, run `git checkout -b fix/master/my_contribution master`.
 Please avoid working directly on the `master` branch.
 * Make commits of logical units.
 * Check for unnecessary whitespace with `git diff --check` before committing.